Edgewater Branch: History

-The New York, Susquehanna and Western Railway handled passenger and freight traffic from the coal mining region in the Lackawanna Valley in and around Scranton, Pennsylvania through northern New Jersey.
-While it had a line running along the foot of the western slope of Hudson Palisades that terminated in Jersey City north of Marion Junction it owned no right of way through Bergen Hill.
-The railroad paid substantial fees to both the Pennsylvania Railroad (PRR) (for passenger trains) and the Delaware, Lackawanna and Western (DL&W) (for freight service) to use their lines to terminals on the North River.
+The New York, Susquehanna and Western Railroad handled passenger and freight traffic from the coal mining region in the Wyoming Valley in and around Scranton, Pennsylvania through northern New Jersey.
+While it had a right-of-way along the foot of the western slope of Hudson Palisades that terminated in Jersey City north of Marion Junction, it did not own a line through Bergen Hill.
+The railroad paid substantial fees to both the Pennsylvania Railroad (PRR) (for passenger trains) and the Delaware, Lackawanna and Western (DL&W) (for freight service) to use their lines to access terminals on the North River.

-The Hudson River Railroad and Terminal Company was incorporated as a New York Susquehanna and Western Railway subsidiary in 1892.
-The NYSW developed a terminal on what had once been a coal yard for oceangoing ships along the Hudson River shore.
-At the time the Erie Railroad held a controlling interest in the line.
-In 1907, Erie Terminals Railroad took control of the Edgewater and Fort Lee Railroad which ran to the Hudson County line and connected with the New Jersey Shore Line Railroad, eventually becoming part of a Belt Line along the shore.
+In 1892, the Hudson River Railroad and Terminal Company was incorporated as a New York Susquehanna and Western subsidiary.
+The NYS&W developed a terminal on what had once been a coal yard for oceangoing ships along the Hudson River shore.
+At the time, the Erie Railroad gained control of the NYS&W as a subsidiary.
+In 1907, the Erie Terminals Railroad took over control of the Edgewater and Fort Lee Railroad which ran to the Hudson County line and connected with the New Jersey Shore Line Railroad, eventually becoming part of a Belt Line along the shore.

 Extensive railyards and car float operations supported the development of industries which dominated the shoreline for much of the 20th century.
-Among them were Alcoa Aluminum, Ford Motor Company, Lever Brothers, Valvoline Oil Company, and Archer-Daniels-Midland.
-Eventually the factories closed as industry globalized, facilities became obsolete, and shipping in the port shifted to trucking and containerization.
-The closure of Ford's Edgewater Assembly Plant in 1955 saw the loss of one of the line's biggest clients.
+Among them were Alcoa Aluminum, the Ford Motor Company, Lever Brothers, the Valvoline Oil Company, and Archer Daniels Midland.
+In 1940, the NYS&W became disbanded from Erie control, as part of their bankruptcy reorganization.
+The NYS&W also abandoned their coal operations, but they still provided a coal barge route out of Edgewater for the World War II effort and the Marshall Plan, until the railroad closed their coal terminal in 1948.